Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

-Intuitively, the linear independence condition in Theorem~\ref{thm:2} indicates sufficient variability between physical systems (tasks).
+\begin{theorem} We follow the data-generating process in \eqref{eqn:btrue} and \eqref{eqn:utrue} and Assumptions \ref{assm:1}-\ref{assm:4}.
+Then, by learning $(p_{\hat{\zb}},\hat{g},\hat{\mcH},\hat{\mcG})$ to achieve \eqref{eqn:matchu}, $\zb$ is component-wise identifiable. \end{theorem} \prf{ Please see Appendix \ref{sec:proof}.} \textbf{Discussion on assumptions.} Intuitively, Assumptions \ref{assm:1}-\ref{assm:2} are required to guarantee that there exists a smooth and injective mapping between the ground-truth latent embedding $\zb$ and the learned embedding $\hat{\zb}$.
+Assumption \ref{assm:4} indicates sufficient variability across physical systems.
 This is a common assumption in the nonlinear ICA literature for domain adaptation \citep{hyvarinen2019nonlinear,khemakhem2020variational,kong2023partial}.
-To our best knowledge, this is the first time the component-wise identifiability results are discussed in the context of multi-task neural operator learning.
+Further discussions and validation on the assumptions are provided in Appendix \ref{sec:proof}.
+To our best knowledge, it is the first time the component-wise identifiability is discussed in the context of multi-task neural operator learning.